 A Plan NH charrette is a brainstorming exercise to develop planning and design recommendations for town centers or neighborhoods within a community.
-Since the first charrette in Belmont in 1996, Plan NH has conducted over 65 charrettes in 60+ communities across the state.

-The charrette process starts with an application to Plan NH from the community seeking assistance with a planning or design challenge.
-(For example, the project may be related to making a downtown more walkable, safer, or more appealing.
-We have had more than one request for assistance in restoring a town's unique identity.)
+The charrette process starts with an application from the community seeking assistance with a planning or design challenge.
+Ex.: the project may be related to making a downtown more walkable, safer, or more appealing.
+We have had more than one request for assistance in restoring a town's unique identity.

-Once selected, a group of volunteers from Plan NH's membership will visit the community for two days, generally Friday and Saturday.
+Once selected, a group of volunteers from Plan NH will visit the community for two days to address the challenge, generally on Friday and Saturday.
 On the first day, the team of volunteers tours at the "target area" and learns from community leaders and citizens.
-During this process, the team discovers what is important to the community- its values, its dreams, its challenges.
-On the second day, the team will deliberate their ideas amongst each other-a cross section of viewpoints-and, based on what they have seen and heard, develop recommendations as to how the challenge(s) identified by the community might be addressed through the lens of the built environment.
+During this process, the team discovers what is important to the community-its values, its dreams, its challenges.
+One the second day, the team will deliberate their ideas amongst each other-a cross section of viewpoints-and, based on what they have seen and heard, develop recommendations as to how the challenges identified by the community might be addressed through the lens of the built environment.